ArtKop/AcoShape/Data processing/Nonlinear motion/README.md

 The code analyzes the spatially nonlinear motion of particles (see Fig. 4A and Fig. S6 of the paper).

-Run "plot_path_to_displacement_ratio.m" to compute and plot the ratios of the distance traveled to the displacement magnitude
+Run "plot_path_to_displacement_ratio.m" to compute and plot the ratios of the distance traveled to the displacement magnitude.

 **Raw assembly result** | **Assembly result with tracked particles**
 ------ | ------